-For the first 20 years of practice, we struggled to find a community marketing system that we all could embrace and sustain.
-Now we have done these for over ten years.
-And we have seen significant growth every year in every way measurable.
-This is what worked for us.
+For the first 20 years of my practice, we struggled with our marketing our mental health practice.
+We needed to find a community marketing system that we all could embrace and sustain.
+Twenty years ago we began the system described here.
+We have seen significant growth every year since.

 A systemic consistent method

-We developed this method as a way of accomplishing several goals.
-We found that the process of writing up an individualized marketing strategy brought focus and commitment to following through.
-And we found it more powerful than having managers looking over their supervisees’ shoulders.
-We could also look back and see that we did more than we thought we did.
-It is a way of holding ourselves accountable to ourselves.
+We developed this method as a way of accomplishing several goals for community marketing.
+First, the process of writing things up brought focus and commitment to following through.
+And second, we found this approach was more powerful than having managers looking over clinicians’ shoulders.

-And this method also keeps each other informed of what is happening.
-And I believe this could work just as well for the solo therapist.
-The act of writing down a plan increases the likelihood of actually doing it.
+Furthermore, this method also keeps each other informed of what is happening.
+Additionally, I believe this could work just as well for the solo therapist.
+In short, the act of writing down a plan increases the likelihood of actually doing it.

 Putting it together